 The general permit does not name any Permittees, nor does it authorize any person to discharge.
 The authorization to discharge under a general permit will be by separate letter, issued to a specific applicant.
 The letters can be issued at any time while the Permit is in effect.

-The following modifications have been made to the draft permit from the previously issued General NPDES Permit ILR10:
+The following modification has been made to the previously issued General NPDES Permit ILR10: